 [66A.
 Deleted by No. 47 of 1940 s.
 2.]

-67. Issue of writs in cases of vacancy
+67. Vacancy in Assembly, issue of writ for etc.

 (1) Whenever a vacancy occurs in the Assembly from any cause, the Speaker, upon a resolution by the House declaring such vacancy and the cause thereof, shall cause a writ to be issued to supply the vacancy.